daronmcintosh/stockpicker/docs/IMPLEMENTATION_ROADMAP.md

 # Implementation Roadmap

-Step-by-step guide to build the Stock Picker MVP.
+Step-by-step guide to build the StockPicker MVP.

 ## Prerequisites